ShusJeirokku/ShusJeirokku/README.md

 # Hii!
 My name is Shus!

-## i'm currently learning c# for unity and work stuff!!!
-Later on i'll work with frontend and SQL stuff, cause why not
+## i'm currently learning c# for unity and work stuff!!!\nLater on i'll work with frontend and SQL stuff, cause why not

 ## I'm a gamedev who previously worked on gamemaker!! also im a musician!!!